 If volcanoes aren’t enough to attract you, the park also boasts hydrothermal areas.
 Just reading the park’s list of these natural features – “roaring fumaroles (steam and volcanic-gas vents), thumping mud pots, boiling pools, and steaming ground” – will remind you of the science-fiction classic, Twenty Thousand Leagues Under The Sea.
 Be sure to take time before or after your project session here to enjoy a long hike through this stupendous park!

-Volunteers will work alongside expert field staff to learn the skills necessary to undertake and accomplish this significant preservation project.
+Volunteers worked alongside expert field staff to learn the skills necessary to undertake and accomplish this significant preservation project.

 - Remove and repoint failing mortar – 50%